-GARNET LEDGE HISTORY GOES BACK TO 19TH CENTURY By Patricia Neal Wrangell's Garnet Ledge is noted for two things: Its garnets are sold by Wrangell children to visitors, and the ledge was mined by the first all-woman corporation in an era when women were just beginning to be accepted into the business world.
+GARNET LEDGE HISTORY GOES BACK TO 19TH CENTURY

+By Patricia Neal

+Wrangell's Garnet Ledge is noted for two things: Its garnets are sold by Wrangell children to visitors, and the ledge was mined by the first all-woman corporation in an era when women were just beginning to be accepted into the business world.

 The Garnet Ledge has a long history that goes way beyond entrepreneurship by women and children.
 While mining for gold on the Stikine River was active in the 1800s, there were at least 28 claims to the area (the majority by Alaska Garnet Mining & Manufacturing Co.) and at least two leases to the site beginning in 1881.
 Most claims were short-lived.
 It was hard work mining garnets and then you had to figure out what to do with them!

-Between the late 1800s and 1905, activity at the ledge was mainly day trips to dig for garnets and to have a picnic by the locals.
-But, in 1905 there were three separate claims filed on the area.
+Between the late 1800s and 1905, activity at the ledge was mainly day trips to dig for garnets and to have a picnic.
+But, in 1905 three separate claims were filed on the area.

 A group of businessmen from the Chicago area visited Wrangell in 1905.
 They were looking for investment property, and the Garnet Ledge looked like the perfect opportunity.
 The Alaskan Ruby Mining & Development Co. was formed.
 The company leased the property from Alex Vreatt and William Taylor.
 Shares in the corporation were offered at \$4 each.
 An "Alaskan Ruby" was added to sweeten the deal.
-About
+About two tons of garnets were shipped out, but the company was never heard from again.